b1naryth1ef/sneaker/README.md

 - Searching, tagging, and watching flights allows you to reduce workload and allow a controller to work across many flights and packages.
 - Mission clock and hack timers for command and coordination.

+An example of Sneaker can be viewed [here](https://hoggit.brrt.me/).

 ## Server

 Sneaker features a backend server which connects to a TacView real-time server and process the stream of simulation data.
 Events are pushed via SSE to frontend clients at a configurable radar refresh rate.